Bett-A-Fish/ef-json-query-testing/README.md

 ## Results

+### Overview

 The below results utilize the included bacpac file and use the `LessRandomBenchmarks.cs` benchmarks.
 Which is a set of hardcoded test data with the aim of getting specific sets of data.
-It uses only two of the listed search patterns that turned out to be the fastest overall for their individual groups. `JsonSearch_Indexed` for the json table structure and `TableSearch_Media` for the media table structure.
+It uses only two of the listed search patterns that turned out to be the fastest overall for their individual groups. `JsonSearch_Indexed` for the json table structure and `TableSearch_Media` for the dynamic table structure.
 With a set of categories of `first`, `last`, `set1`, and `set2`.

 - `first` - given search values to find the first item in the table
 - `last` - given search values to find the last item in the table